[Video Tip] How To Make Talking Heads Look Great: Lighting

 AN EXAMPLE OF HOW WE LIT A TALKING HEAD

-When our client had three people that needed to be interviewed, the first step was to identify a space where we could position the camera, set up some lights and still have room for the interviewer, interviewee and a little bit of background.
+When our client had three people who needed to be interviewed, the first step was to identify a space where we could position the camera, set up some lights and still have room for the interviewer, interviewee and a little bit of background.
 In the pictures below you can see we're in their office lobby where we identified some amazing daylight coming in from the big front windows.

 Although lighting in video production is extremely important, it's never the only concern.
 We always make sure the background is clutter-free so that it doesn't overshadow the subject.
-In this case, we repositioned a lot of books, vases, statuettes and even moved a large-screen television out the way.
+In this case, we re-positioned a lot of books, vases, statuettes and even moved a large-screen television out the way.

 THE END RESULT OF VIDEO PRODUCTION LIGHTING DONE RIGHT...

 With everything in the right place, we were ready to shoot away.
-After a few quick fun questions to loosen everyone up we got to the testimonial questions.
+After a few quick fun questions to loosen everyone up, we got to the testimonial questions.